haile01/HCMUS_CalendarAutomater/README.md

 ### If you want to go with your cookie

 After loging in your portal, turn on `Chrome's dev tool` by pressing `F12`, switch to `Network` tab, then refresh the page.
-Then, choose the first request whose name have looks like `Default.apsx?pid=...`, search for `Cookie` in `Request Headers`, copy that whole line.
+Then, choose the first request whose name looks like `Default.apsx?pid=...`, search for `Cookie` in `Request Headers`, copy that whole line.

 Now, go to your cloned folder, which is `HCMUS_CalendarAutomater`, run the following command